 The following protocol is optimized in rapidly dividing, immortalized cell lines on a 96-well plate, and has been validated in live CHO, NIH 3T3, and HEK 293T cells [1].
 For use in iPSC-derived or adherent cells, see Suggestions for Expression in Adherent Cells section.
-For use in CHO cells, see Protocol Adjustments for CHO Cells section.
+For use in particularly difficult-to-transduce or low expressing cell types, see Alternative Spinoculation Protocol.